-Discipline vs. Commitment: Avoiding the Allure of Hustle Culture
+Discipline vs. Commitment: How Trauma Therapy Can Help you Avoid the Allure of Hustle Culture

 In today’s world, “hustle culture” tells us that success is only possible through relentless effort, constant productivity, and pushing past exhaustion.
 We see slogans like “No days off” and “Grind now, rest later,” and we’re conditioned to believe that if we’re not moving forward at full speed, we’re falling behind.

 But what if true progress isn’t about hustling harder but about committing to sustainable growth?
-What if we could work toward our dreams without burnout, self-criticism, or exhaustion?
+What if we could work in trauma therapy toward our dreams without burnout, self-criticism, or exhaustion?

 Let’s explore the difference between discipline and commitment, the hidden costs of hustle culture, and how we can soften our approach to success—especially in a world where the cost of living keeps rising while our well-being takes a back seat.